python/devguide/garbage_collector.rst

 as "fat pointers" or "tagged pointers": pointers that carry additional data, "folded" into the pointer, meaning stored inline in the data representing the address, taking advantage of certain properties of memory addressing.
-This is possible as most architectures are certain types of data will often be aligned to the size of the data, often a word or multiple thereof.
+This is possible as most architectures align certain types of data to the size of the data, often a word or multiple thereof.
 This discrepancy leaves a few of the least significant bits of the pointer unused, which can be used for tags or to keep other information – most often as a bit field (each